isomerpages/moe-xinminsec/_prospective-students/Direct School Admission.md

 more than one talent area.</p>
 </li>
 <li>
-<p>The questionnaires/ trials/ interviews for shortlisted candidates will
+<p>The questionnaires / trials/ auditions / interviews for shortlisted candidates
-be conducted between 14 July 2025 and 1 August 2025 at Xinmin Secondary
+will be conducted between 14 July 2025 and 1 August 2025 at Xinmin Secondary School.</p>
-School.</p>
 </li>
 </ul>